aio-libs/yarl/README.rst

 PyPI contains binary wheels for Linux, Windows and MacOS.
-If you want to install ``yarl`` on another operating system where wheels are not provided, the the tarball will be used to compile the library from the source code.
+If you want to install ``yarl`` on another operating system where wheels are not provided, the tarball will be used to compile the library from the source code.
 It requires a C compiler and and Python headers installed.

 To skip the compilation you must explicitly opt-in by using a PEP 517